Xilinx/Vitis_Model_Composer/Tutorials/Simulink_Basics/README.md

 <img src="./images/timing_diagram.jpg" width="600">

-## 4-Displaying Signal Dimensions and Port Data Types
+## 4. Displaying Signal Dimensions and Port Data Types
-One of the most important things to be aware of when you are putting your design together is the Signal Dimensions and the Port Data Types.
-To do that:
+The Signal Dimensions and the Port Data Types are important aspects of your design.
+To view them:

 1. Right-click anywhere on your design.
 1. From the context menu, select "Signal & Ports".